 Get your car serviced

-Legally you have to have a MOT each year to ensure your car is road worthy, but you should also have a full service at least once a year and mini service if you regularly drive long distances.
+Legally you have to have an MOT each year to ensure your car is roadworthy, but you should also have a full service at least once a year and a mini service if you regularly drive long distances.
 There are also several car checks you can learn to do yourself to maintain your car’s health and also to check before a long journey such as fluid levels, tyre pressure, windscreen wiper effectivity, tyre tread, lights and so on.
 Keeping your car well maintained will ensure your own personal safety too.